Membership of the MJA confers a wide range of benefits.

 Once you are a member, there is no charge to enter the prestigious MJA Awards — which celebrate excellence in medical and health journalism.

-Meet our latest members to find out more about who we are.
+Meet some of the members who have joined us this year to find out more about who we are.

 Membership categories and costs